-The police received a report from a 24-year-old mainland female college student last Thursday, saying that she had seen a message on Weibo that someone claimed to sell tickets for singer Eason Chan’s concert, so she ordered the tickets from the contact person in the message and paid RMB 210,000 ( About HK$230,000) was transferred to the 8 mainland accounts provided by the other party, but after the number was passed, the other party lost contact.
+The police received a report from a 24-year-old mainland female college student last Thursday, saying that she had seen a message on Weibo that someone claimed to sell tickets for singer Eason Chan’s concert, so she ordered the tickets from the contact person in the message and paid RMB 210,000 ( About HK$230,000) was transferred to the 8 mainland accounts provided by the other party, but following the number was passed, the other party lost contact.
 The female victim felt cheated and called the police for help.
 After preliminary investigation, the police classified the case as “obtaining property by deception” and handed it over to the Eighth Team of the Yau Tsim District Criminal Investigation Team for follow-up.
 No arrests have been made so far.

 Call on official channels to buy tickets

-The police pointed out that “youfu” posts about concert tickets often appeared on social platforms, including scalpers flying, fake flying, no flying, etc. Even if it is handed over in person, it is difficult to confirm the authenticity of the tickets, reminding the public that the safest way is to buy tickets through official channels.
+The police pointed out that “youfu” posts regarding concert tickets often appeared on social platforms, including scalpers flying, fake flying, no flying, etc. Even if it is handed over in person, it is difficult to confirm the authenticity of the tickets, reminding the public that the safest way is to buy tickets through official channels.

 The Cyber Security and Technology Crime Bureau of the Police has listed the latest list of high-risk goods.
 The top five include hotel/camper car packages, concert/theme park tickets, electrical appliances, seafood and toy models.